Huntingdonshire

 £3 for CAMRA members

-Entry packages include a non-refundable glass.
+Entry packages include a non-refundable souvenir glass.

 Bring your own CE (or UK CE) marked glass; reduce the cost of your entry package by £3.
+Therefore CAMRA members with their own glass effectively get in for free!

 Tickets available on the door only - No advance sales